Hi Stephanie—

 If Milton or Doris don’t want my mayo, carefully throw it out your window.
 Or you could keep it forever and think of me whenever you open your refrigerator door.

 I did not grow up in a culinary house, though my second/adoptive mother, Alice, cooked on the in-ground gas grill year-round in any weather.
 Rain, sleet, snow.
 As a child, I thought it was idiotic.
-Now I think it’s dope.
+Now I think it’s genius.

 When I was executrix of Alice’s estate, after she died by falling down the stairs onto her head, I took pictures of that ancient grill.
 It was decomposing, covered in tangled ropes of ivy.
 The chicken Alice made was often dry, but I respect her dedication to outdoor grilling.
 That series of photographs memorializes one of the few things I cherish about her.